Techno-coder/lucent/specification.md

 void
 ```

-Variables and expressions with the type `never` are guaranteed to be eliminated at compile time.
 It is the responsibility of the user to ensure no function with the `never` type returns.

+Operations on expressions with a zero size type such as `void` and `never` are guaranteed to be eliminated during compilation.
+Note that it is valid to take the address of values with a zero size type.
+Hence, the address of a value is not guaranteed to be unique if it is adjacent to a value with a zero size type.

 ### Integral types
 ```